csdms-contrib/fwdet/qgis/README.md

 ## 1 Installation Instructions

+### Install QGIS with GRASS
+download and install the QGIS version shown above (other versions may also work) and ensure you have the GRASS processing provider enabled.

 ### download the scripts
 download the algorithms of interest from the [processing_scripts folder](floodrescaler/processing_scripts) to your local machine